Configuration — Signet Docs

 Pipeline V2 Config

-The V2 memory pipeline lives at packages/daemon/src/pipeline/.
+The V2 memory pipeline lives at platform/daemon/src/pipeline/.
 It runs LLM-based fact extraction against incoming conversation text, then decides whether to write new memories, update existing ones, or skip.
 Config lives under memory.pipelineV2 in agent.yaml.

 The config uses a nested structure with grouped sub-objects.
 Legacy flat keys (e.g. extractionModel, workerPollMs) are still supported for backward compatibility, but nested keys take precedence when both are present.